So

 >handed him his glasses, I said, "Those guys are jerks.
 They really

 >should get lives."
 He looked at me and said, "Hey thanks!"
-There was a

 >big smile on his face.